DeeLindesay/format-number-with-string/README.md

 `'-233278', '($# ###.### # per year)'` returns '($233 278 per year)'
 `'-233278', '$# ##0.00# #- per year'` returns '$233 278- per year';
 `'-456.23', '-$# ##0.00# # per year'` returns '-$456.23 per year';

+## Override Options

+As used in format-number
+- `noUnits` boolean: if true will override and leave out prefix and suffix; default= false
+- `noSeparator` - boolean: if true will override both integer and decimals separator and leave them out

 ## Does not work for:
 - structured reference numbers, eg 9999-9999